About Us

 The Quock Mui House

-Resting above Wave Street Studios, this historic cottage is a gateway to Monterey’s past and a beacon for its future.
+Resting above Wave Street Studios, this historic Quock Mui House is a gateway to Monterey’s past and a beacon for its future.

 A glimpse into the transformation of Wave Street Studios, from its raw beginnings to a thriving creative space in the heart of Monterey.